Headquarters and Headquarters Battery, 10th Mountain Division (LI) Artillery Change of Command Ceremony

-Capt.
-Tyler S. Stansbury, the outgoing commander of Headquarter and Headquarters Battery, 10th Division Artillery, 10th Mountain Division (LI), takes possession of the guidon from 1st Sgt.
-Emmanuel D. Rodelo, the senior enlisted advisor of HHB during a change of command ceremony hosted at Magrath Sports Complex on Fort Drum, New York, May 7, 2025.
-The ceremony signified a time-honored tradition that represents the formal transfer of authority, trust, and responsibility to the incoming commander.
-(U.S. Army photo by Sgt.
-Matthew S. Connor)
+Soldiers and civilians across the 10th Mountain Division (LI) and Fort Drum gather for the Headquarters and Headquarters Battery, 10th Mountain Division (LI) Artillery change of command ceremony at Magrath Sports Complex on Fort Drum, New York, May 7, 2025.
+A change of command ceremony is a tradition that represents a formal transfer from the outgoing commander to the incoming commander.
+(U.S. Army video by Pfc.
+Abigail Stewart)

 |Date Taken: